+Before consolidating your playlist, you need to configure following parameters in the Operational Setup menu, EVS Controller section:

-Depending on the Internal Loop parameter in the Operational Setup menu, EVS Controller section, both video and audio can be looped back into the system, or only the video track is looped and the system keeps recording the live audio at the same time.
+- Loop button: Set this parameter to Internal loop - Internal loop mode: - Select Video + Audio to loop both video and audio back into the system - Select Video only to loop only the video track.
+In this case, the system keeps recording the live audio at the same time.